 Recipe Testers’ Reviews

-This grilled cheese with Doritos sandwich recipe drew my eye because I love grilled cheese.
+This Doritos grilled cheese sandwich recipe drew my eye because I love grilled cheese.
 I had to laugh when I read through the recipe because my thoughts were that someone had to be loaded late at night when they came up with the recipe.

 From the photo, I was wondering if I’d be able to get my jaw around the whole sandwich, but it smooshed down like a fairly normal grilled cheese and did, in fact, fit in my mouth.
 It was very filling, however, and I could only finish half of it.